Snap Inc. research snapshot

 SNAP AI Stock Analysis

-SNAP AI stock analysis currently reads Snap Inc. as a large social and visual-messaging platform with real user engagement, improving advertising tools, and positive free cash flow, but not yet a proven GAAP-profit business.
-At the July 12, 2026 data cutoff, the latest verified close used here was $4.68 on July 10, market capitalization was about $7.76 billion, Q1 2026 DAUs reached 483 million, and trailing free cash flow was about $609 million.
-The main investment question is whether better ad measurement, direct-response products, subscriptions, and AI-powered camera and eyewear products can offset advertising concentration, competition, founder control, debt, stock-based compensation, and a still negative GAAP earnings line.
+SNAP AI stock analysis currently reads Snap Inc. as a large visual messaging and AR platform with real user engagement, improving advertising tools, positive free cash flow, but still no durable GAAP profit.
+At the August 3, 2026 data cutoff, the latest verified close used here was $4.69 on July 31, 2026, market capitalization was about $7.89 billion, Q1 2026 global DAUs reached 483 million while North America DAUs fell 7% year over year, and trailing twelve month free cash flow was about $609 million.
+The main investment question is whether better ad measurement, direct response products, subscriptions, and the expensive Specs AR glasses bet can offset advertising concentration, declining North America users, competition, founder control, debt, stock compensation, regulation, and a still negative GAAP earnings line.
+Q2 2026 results were scheduled for after the close on August 3, 2026, so they were not yet available for this snapshot.
 This is informational research, not investment advice.

 Current price